abhiram264/trackmate_v1/README.md

 - **Python**: The core programming language used for backend development.
 - **Flask**: A lightweight WSGI web application framework for Python, used for building the RESTful APIs.
 - **SQLAlchemy**: An SQL toolkit and Object-Relational Mapper (ORM) that provides a full suite of well-known persistence patterns for Python.
-- **SQLite**: A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
-Used for development and testing.
+- **MySQL**: A popular open-source relational database management system used for data storage.
+- **PyMySQL**: A pure Python MySQL client library for connecting to MySQL databases.
 - **Pytest**: A testing framework for Python, used for writing and running backend API tests.
 - **Marshmallow**: An ORM/ODM/framework-agnostic library for converting complex objects to and from native Python datatypes.